BarboraKindl/EventPlanner/README.md

 # Event Planner

-Event Planner is a web application built with Django that allows users to create, manage, and attend events.
+Event Planner is a comprehensive web application built with Django that allows users to create, manage, and attend events.
+It provides a user-friendly interface for event organization and participation.

 ## Features

+- User Authentication:
-- User registration and authentication
+  - User registration with email confirmation
+  - Login and logout functionality
+  - Password reset option

+- User Profiles:
-- User profiles with customizable information
+  - Customizable user profiles with bio, location, and profile picture
+  - View and edit profile information

+- Event Management:
-- Create and manage events
+  - Create, edit, and delete events
+  - Set event details including title, description, date, time, and location
+  - Assign resources to events
   - View event details and attendee list
-- Join events as an attendee
+  - Join or leave events as an attendee

+- Location and Resource Management:
+  - Add and manage event locations
+  - Create and assign resources to events

+- Search and Filtering:
+  - Search events by title, description, or location
+  - Filter events by date range or category

+- Responsive Design:
+  - Mobile-friendly interface for easy access on various devices

+- API:
+  - RESTful API for programmatic access to events, locations, and resources

 ## Installation